WWF dynamic environmental impact infographics

-As well as our duck bobbing up and down to indicate water savings in terms of number of baths, we have the Sun’s rays indicating solar generation, kettles indicating electricity savings, and a variety of of other charts and visualisations which really bring the data to life.
+As well as our duck bobbing up and down to indicate water savings in terms of number of baths, we have the sun’s rays indicating solar energy generation, kettles indicating electricity savings, and a variety of of other charts and visualisations which really bring the data to life.

 The animations help to tell the story of the building to visitors in the reception area, and help to drive behaviour change among the staff, who can see the effect of their energy-saving decisions.

 The Living Planet Centre has a Trend Building Management System installed, with monitoring outstations providing data from each part of the building.
 This data includes electricity use, PV solar energy generation, mains water use, and volume of harvested and recycled water.